MAXILLA ANATOMY

 • Articulates with middle nasal concha of ethmoid

-• Contributes to nasal cavity architecture
+• Contributes to your nasal cavity architecture

 ZYGOMATIC PROCESS